 - visibly associated with law enforcement

-If you find yourself at a checkpoint in Clark County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our skilled Clark County, MO attorneys will ferociously defend you and protect your rights in the court of law.
-Reach out to us online to review your case with a compassionate and cunning DUI attorney near you today.
+If you approach a checkpoint in Clark County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
+Our skilled Clark County, MO attorneys will fearlessly defend you and protect your rights in the court of law.
+Contact us online to review your situation with a kind and cunning DUI attorney near you today.

 Through Combs Waterkotte, you have access to some of the best criminal defense services in the Clark County, MO area.
-A Combs Waterkotte DUI attorney near you will protect you against the court and provide you with an infallible defense when you have been accused of driving under the influence in Clark County or anywhere in Missouri.
-In addition, our top Clark County, MO defense lawyers can help you with a wide range of other kinds of cases, including:
+A Combs Waterkotte DUI attorney near you will fight for your rights and defend you when you have been charged with driving under the influence of alcohol or drugs in Clark County or anywhere in Missouri.
+Our team of Clark County, MO attorneys have expertise in a wide range of other kinds of cases, including:

 - DWI/DUI Lawyer in St. Louis